What is Illegal Trade in Wildlife?

 Social media and technology have given us powerful ways to combat wildlife trafficking.
 Whether we're using ethical shopping apps, reporting suspicious listings, or joining online conservation communities, each action contributes to wildlife protection.
 These digital tools, combined with informed consumer choices, create a strong defense against the $23 billion illegal wildlife trade.

 Making ethical purchases might require extra time and attention, but the impact is worth the effort.
 When we choose certified products and verify sellers carefully, we help preserve endangered species and support legitimate businesses.
-Together, our conscious consumer choices can help disrupt wildlife trafficking networks and protect vulnerable species for future generations.
+Together, our conscious consumer choices can help disrupt wildlife trafficking networks and protect vulnerable species for future generations

 Previous